kelsa-gm/item-icon-updater/README.md

 Updates to the custom dictionary in the module settings take effect after the next page refresh.

-The following rules are used when searching for item names:
-* Item names are case insensitive.
-* Any character after the first open parentheses is ignored.
-This trims off suffixes such as "(Hybrid Form Only)" or "(Costs 2 Actions)".
-* Any leading or trailing whitespace is ignored.

 Note that different sources may use different names for items, such as "Crossbow, Light" vs "Light Crossbow".
 The custom dictionary can be used to catch these cases.
 Additionally, the built-in dictionary will gradually be extended in future updates to include more of these cases.

+### Custom Dictionary Format
-To specify a custom dictionary, put the dictionary file in the User Data directory, and add the path to the module settings.
+To specify a custom dictionary, put the dictionary file anywhere in the User Data directory, and add the path to the module settings.
 For example: `worlds/myworld/iconDictonary.js`.
 The custom dictionary should be a text file with a `.js` extension in the following format:

 ```
 export const customDict = {